Raduziel/Deities-Of-Faerun/DeitiesOfFaerun/Readme/Readme.txt

 Sphere: Creation
 Range: 30 ft.
-Duration: 2 turns
+Duration: 2 rounds/level
 Casting Time: 7
 Area of Effect: Special
 Saving Throw: None

 This spell brings into being a shimmering blade of force that appears as a sword of any description the caster desires, typically a broad sword.
 The sword forms in midair and is animated by the will of the caster (who need never touch it), flashing about as it attacks.
 The blade can strike four times per round, doing 2d4 points of damage with each successful hit, but cannot act beyond the caster's line of sight.

-Although it has no attack or damage bonuses, a seeking sword is considered a +4 magical weapon for determining what sorts of beings it can strike.
-It has 15 Thac0, 30 Hit Points, 5 AC and can only be harmed by fire, magic, acid or crushing damage.
-Other spell casting is impossible while maintaining the spell, though the caster may move at half his or her normal movement rate per round while doing so.
+Although it has no attack or damage bonuses, a Seeking Sword is considered a +4 magical weapon for determining what sorts of beings it can strike and can only be harmed by fire, electricity, magic, acid or crushing damage.
+Other spell casting is impossible for the duration of the spell.

 ====================================================================================================================================================================